 - Detail and clarity: We do our best to provide as much detail as possible, explained clearly, so that you know what to expect.

 - All our tours are fully customizable to your requirements, so if any day on your itinerary seems a bit too packed, or if there is something that you would particularly like to do or spend more time on, let your travel advisor know.
 Unlimited consultancy for free!

 - Considerate of your needs: Guides are chosen for clear English, and stronger male guides can be selected for help with luggage, etc. If you need your guide or driver to help you carry luggage, a suggested tip is 10 yuan per piece of luggage.

-- Well-located accommodation: We arrange your accommodation so that you can conveniently find things to do in your free time near your hotel.
+- Well-located accommodation: We arrange your accommodation so that you can have a good and enough sleep and conveniently find things to do in your free time near your hotel.

 What to Carry

 - Customers should buy insurance, and carry the insurance policy and company's phone number.

 - When out doing free-time activities carry your hotel's business card.

 - Don't carry too much money (about 2,000 yuan is usually enough).
 You can always change money at your hotel or nearest Bank of China and ask for your guide's help if need be.

 It is not easy for senior travelers to make a China tour independently, but just tell us your requirements and interests and we'll tailor-make a tour to suit you.
 You could use our recommended China tours for senior travelers as a starting point: